 We want to help you make more informed decisions.
 Some links on this page — clearly marked — may take you to a partner website and may result in us earning a referral commission.
 For more information, see How We Make Money.

-It’s been a wild year for the mortgage industry, with rates hitting record lows numerous times.
+It was a wild year in 2020 for the mortgage industry, with rates hitting record lows on more than one occasion.

 But if you haven’t already refinanced your mortgage or bought a home, past interest rates aren’t as important as what they’re going to be in the future.
 While no one has a crystal ball when it comes to predicting mortgage rate trends, the general consensus of the experts we talked to is that it’s likely rates will inch upward in 2021.